lorselq/enochian_language_modeling/src/enochian_lm/analysis/README.md

 ## Expected inputs and outputs

 Most analytics operate on the SQLite database instead of raw text files.
-The exception is `analyze all`, which uses JSONL sources:
+The `analyze all` shortcut still expects a parses JSONL file but reuses existing database state for morph vectors:

 * **Composite parses JSONL** — Each line should contain a token, predicted vector (list of floats), morpheme sequence, residual/error metrics, and optional gloss strings.
 The CLI ingests this into `composite_reconstruction`.
-* **Morph inventory JSONL** — Each line should include a morph surface form and a semantic embedding vector.
-The CLI stores these as `morph_semantic_vectors` entries.
+* **Morph semantic vectors table** — Prior analytics steps (for example, `morph factorize`) should have already populated the `morph_semantic_vectors` table.
+  `analyze all` now validates that data exists there instead of ingesting a separate JSONL file.

 All commands emit structured outputs under user-specified directories: